yunuskorkmaz/docs.tr-tr/docs/framework/misc/code-access-security-policy-compatibility-and-migration.md

  <xref:System.NotSupportedException>: `This method uses CAS policy, which has been obsoleted by the .NET Framework.
 In order to enable CAS policy for compatibility reasons, please use the <NetFx40_LegacySecurityPolicy> configuration switch.
 Please see <link> for more information.`

 <a name="migration"></a>
-## <a name="migration-replacement-for-obsolete-calls"></a>Geçiş: Artık kullanılmayan çağrıları değiştirme
+## <a name="migration-replacement-for-obsolete-calls"></a>Geçişi: Eski çağrıları için değiştirme

-### <a name="determining-an-assemblys-trust-level"></a>Bir derlemenin güven düzeyini belirleme
+### <a name="determining-an-assemblys-trust-level"></a>Bir derlemenin güven düzeyine belirleme
- CA ilke genellikle bir derlemenin belirlemek için kullanılan veya uygulama etki alanının izin kümesi vermek veya güven düzeyi. [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] Güvenlik ilkesi çözmek zorunda kalmazsınız aşağıdaki yararlı özellikleri sunar:
+ CAS ilkesini genellikle bir derlemenin belirlemek için kullanılan veya uygulama etki alanının izin kümesi vermek ya da güven düzeyi. [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)] Güvenlik ilkesi çözmek zorunda değildir yararlı aşağıdaki özellikleri sunar:

 -   <xref:System.Reflection.Assembly.PermissionSet%2A?displayProperty=nameWithType>